Argentina: Natural Landscape

 Posted in:

-Argentina is the second largest country in South America after Brazil and the eighth largest country in the world.
-With the Andes forming its western border with Chile, the country's varied geography can be grouped into four geographic regions or sectors and seven natural regions or ecosystems.
+Argentina is the second largest country in South America after Brazil and the eighth largest country globally.
+With the Andes forming its western border with Chile, the country's varied geography can be grouped into five geographic regions or sectors and seven natural regions or ecosystems.

 The Natural Landscape of Argentina